utexas-engr-tiw/fabman-api/README.md

 member = f.get_member(12345)
 member.update(firstName="Natalie", lastName="Wynn")
 ```
-All parameters except for IDs are taken in as kwargs and should follow the camelCase naming conventions found on the Fabman API
+All parameters except for IDs are taken in as kwargs and should follow the camelCase naming conventions found on the Fabman API.
+Moreover, the library performs minimal checking of parameters, leaving that to the Fabman API.
+For required fields for create and update fields, refer to the [Live Fabman API Documentation](https://fabman.io/api/v1/documentation#/).
+The one exception to this is the `lockVersion` requirement for update methods.
+All update methods will automatically add the current `lockVersion` parameter to the body.

 ## Contributing